firasmidani/amiga/docs/_posts/2020-03-23-installation.md

     `C:\Users\firasmidani\python3` for Windows

 3. Make sure that you are using `Python 3`.
-You can out find out the version of your `Python` installation
+You can identify the version of your `Python` installation with:

     `python --version`
 <br /><br />